roopeshsn/freshcomm/README.md

 ## General Idea

-Freshbey is an e-commerce platform where you can order grocery items.
-This project is built for a client but he not paid the said amount.
-So, after that I make this project as open source.
+Freshbey is an e-commerce platform where users can order grocery items.
+I built this project originally for a client but they did not pay the agreed amount.
+After that, I made this project open source.

 ## Current State

 As of now, Freshbey is built using MERN stack.
-Additionally React Bootstrap is used for styling and React Redux is used for state management.
+Additionally, React Bootstrap is used for styling and React Redux is used for state management.

 ## Getting Started - Project setup on your local machine